blasted-tiara/la/README.md

-SL(1): Cure your bad habit of mistyping
+LA(1): See a high quality ant colony animation to brighten up your day, if you're lucky enough.
 =======================================

-SL (Steam Locomotive) runs across your terminal when you type "sl" as you meant to type "ls".
+LA (Lucky ants) sometimes run across your terminal when you type "la".
 It's just a joke command, and not useful at all.

+Copyright 2024 Enver Podgorcevic

-Copyright 1993,1998,2014 Toyoda Masashi (mtoyoda@acm.org)
+Inspored by and forked from the cult classic SL by Toyoda Masashi (mtoyoda@acm.org)

 ![](demo.gif)